maelfabien/maelfabien.github.io/_posts/2019-1-17-Scala_Cassandra.md

 PRIMARY KEY (day, language, actioncountry));
 ```

-Make sure to have the name name for the fields, and no capital letters.
-It happenned to cause some troubles in our project.
+Make sure to have the name for the fields, and no capital letters.
+It happened to cause some troubles in our project.

 # Write the data in Cassandra